BendingSpoons/katana-swift/README.md

 ### Layout of the UI

-Katana have its own language (inspired by [Plastic](https://github.com/BendingSpoons/plastic-lib-iOS)) to programmatically define fully responsive layouts that will gracefully scale at every aspect ratio or size, including font sizes and images.
+Katana has its own language (inspired by [Plastic](https://github.com/BendingSpoons/plastic-lib-iOS)) to programmatically define fully responsive layouts that will gracefully scale at every aspect ratio or size, including font sizes and images.
-Each `NodeDescription` is responsible to define the layout of its children implementing the method `layout`.
+Each `NodeDescription` is responsible to define the layout of its children by implementing the method `layout`.

 ```swift
 struct CounterScreen: ConnectedNodeDescription {